Moreno98/NLU_assignments/Assignment_2/README.md

   * Output: list of sentences, each sentence contains the token "reconstructed" as in the dataset
   * Implementation:
     * given a token it uses whitespace to check if the token is part of a word in the dataset, if yes it concatenates the tokens with the same tag, otherwise the single token is used.
-    * if comp is set to True, the tokens with compound dependency will have the same tag as their parents, moreover if also ancestors is set, the parent passed to convert_spacy will be the first with a dependency different from "compound"
+    * if comp is set to True, the tokens with compound dependency will have the same tag as their parents, moreover if also ancestors is set, the parent passed to convert_spacy will be the first ancestor with a dependency different from "compound"

 ```python
 def reconstruct_output(doc, comp=False, ancestors=False):